stoikio/jobs/README.md

 ### Our mission is to secure Europe's economic fabric against cyber risk.

-The digitalization of companies has amplified cyber risk, posing significant financial and operational threats.
-Stoïk offers a unique solution that combines cybersecurity software with insurance, empowering businesses to manage and mitigate this risk.
-By partnering with over 1,000 insurance brokers across Europe, Stoïk equips them to guide clients in mastering cyber risk, protecting companies every day.
+As companies embrace digitalization, cyber risks have become a significant financial and operational threat.
+Stoïk provides a unique solution that combines cybersecurity software with insurance, empowering businesses to manage and mitigate these risks.
+By partnering with over 1,000 insurance brokers across Europe, Stoïk helps clients effectively address and protect against cyber threats, securing their operations every day.

+Learn more on our website: www.stoik.com.

 ---